 Impact of Covid-19 crisis on construction

-In July 2021, construction production fell by 0.1% in the EU compared with June 2021; in the euro area construction production grew by 0.1%.
+In January 2022, construction production increased by 3.9% in the EU compared with December 2021; in the euro area construction production also grew by 3.9%.

-This article is part of an online publication presenting the development of short-term business statistics (STS) indicators in the Covid-19 crisis.
+This article is part of an Eurostat online publication presenting the development of short-term business statistics (STS) indicators in the Covid-19 crisis.
 The results presented in this article concern the development of the construction production index.
-Eurostat will continue to update the information on the effects of the Covid-19 crisis on industrial production, construction, trade and services in the online publication.
 For the publication of new data see the STS release calendar.
-Please also see the monthly News Release of 17 June 2021.
+Please also see the monthly Eurostat News Release of 18 August 2022.